jrs100000/beedoc/en-US/mvc/controller/config.md

 * CopyRequestBody

-    Flag of copy raw request body in context, false by default except GET, HEAD or file uploading.
+    Flag of option to copy raw request body in context.
+Set to false by default except for GET, HEAD or file uploading.

   	`beego.BConfig.CopyRequestBody = false`

 * EnableGzip

-    Enable Gzip or not, false by default.
-If Gzip is enabled, the output of template will be compressed by Gzip or zlib 	    according to `Accept-Encoding` of browser.
+    Toggles the use of Gzip to compress output.
+Set to false by default.
+If Gzip is enabled template outputs will be compressed using Gzip or zlib, depending on the `Accept-Encoding` variable of the browser.

     `beego.BConfig.EnableGzip = false`

-    Further properties as below:
+    Further properties are described below:

-    `gzipCompressLevel = 9` The compression level used for deflate compression(0-9),default is 9 (best speed).
+    `gzipCompressLevel = 9` This variable sets the compression level used for deflate compression(0-9).
+The default value is 9 (best speed).

-    `gzipMinLength = 256` Original content will only be compressed if content length is either unknown or greater than gzipMinLength.(default length is 20B,same as nginx).
+    `gzipMinLength = 256` Original content will only be compressed if content length is either unknown or greater than gzipMinLength.
+The default value is 20B.

     `includedMethods = get;post` List of HTTP methods to compress.
-If not set, only GET requests are compressed.
+By default only GET requests are compressed.

 * MaxMemory

-    Memory cache size for file uploading, `1 << 26`(64M) by default.
+    The maxium memory cache size for file uploading.
+By default this is set to `1 << 26`(64M).

     `beego.BConfig.MaxMemory = 1 << 26`

 * EnableErrorsShow

-    Whether to show error messages or not.
-True by default.
+    Toggles the display of error messages.
+Set to true by default.

 	`beego.BConfig.EnableErrorsShow = true`

 * EnableErrorsRender

-	Whether to render error messages or not.
-True by default, user friendly error pages will not be rendered even in dev `RunMode` if this value is false.
+	Toggles the rendering of error messages.
+By default this value is true.
+User friendly error pages will not be rendered, even in dev `RunMode`, if this value is false.

 #### Web config

 * AutoRender

-    Use auto render or not, true by default.
-Should set it to false for API application as there is no need to render templates.
+    Toggles the use of auto render.
+By default this is set to true.
+This should be set to false for API application as there is no need to render templates.

     `beego.BConfig.WebConfig.AutoRender = true`

 * EnableDocs

-    Enable Docs or not, default is `false`
+    Toggles the enabling of Docs.
+By default this is set to `false`.

 	`beego.BConfig.WebConfig.EnableDocs = false`

 * FlashName

-    Flash Cookie name，default is `BEEGO_FLASH`
+    Sets the Flash Cookie name.
+The default name is `BEEGO_FLASH`.

   	`beego.BConfig.WebConfig.FlashName = "BEEGO_FLASH"`

 * FlashSeperator

-    Flash data separator，default is `BEEGOFLASH`
+    Sets the Flash data separator.
+By default this is `BEEGOFLASH`.

   	`beego.BConfig.WebConfig.FlashSeperator = "BEEGOFLASH"`